dehdutra/dutra.github.io/_pages/about.md

 **Academic background:**
 - Bachelor’s in Environmental and Sanitary Engineering (CEFET-MG)
 - Master’s in Environmental Systems Analysis and Modeling (UFMG)
-- Currently pursuing a PhD in Remote Sensing at INPE
+- PhD candidate in Remote Sensing (INPE)

 **Collaborations:**
 - Participation in projects at TREES Lab, CEMADEN, IPAM